Model Theory (Modelltheorie), WiSe 2025/2026

 The lectures and the problem session will be held in English.
 The problem sheet can be handed in either in English or in German.

-The problem session will take place once a week (the day and time will be fixed during the first lecture).
-The exercise sheets will be posted on this website on TBA and must be handed in a week later by TBA in the designated mailbox in the basement of the Mathematical Institute (Ernst-Zermelo-Str.
+The problem session will take place on Mondays from 4 to 6 pm in SR 318.
+The exercise sheets will be posted on this website on Thursday afternoon and must be handed in a week later by 2:30pm in the (yellow) mailbox 3.19 in the basement of the Mathematical Institute (Ernst-Zermelo-Str.
 1).

 Studienleistung/Prüfungsleistung